fesel2/MasterInternship_NAD_capping_HELIOSprotocol/readme.md

 # Master Internship
 On this page i will host all scripts i was using during my internship at Jäschke Lab.
+In summary, the HELIOS NAD Seq protocol is applied to human embryonic kidney cells.
+The HELIOS protocol is a further development of the NAD capture Seq protocol.
+Both protocols aim to purify and sequence RNA fragments with the non-canonical 5' modification NAD.
+My task was to carry out the purification and library preparation in the laboratory, as well as the bioinformatic analysis on the computational cluster.
+Finally, I carried out individual downstream analyses such as overrepresentation analysis, differential expression and statistical tests with Python.
+In general, this project has the potential to standardize and automate all analyses associated with the protocol.
+The basic idea and model was provided by the data framework anndata, which has already established itself for single cell analyses.
+With a few changes, all the analysis steps from the Jupyternotebooks could be rebuilt in an object-oriented way to create software similar to scanpy.

 ## Reproduce Software Environment
-To reproduce the software used in this project use:
+To reproduce the software environment used in this project use:

 `conda env create -f environment.yml`

-Note that standart anaconda or miniconda is required.
+Note that standard anaconda or miniconda is required.

 ## Software Workflow
 The Software used and the different steps are illustrated in the figure below.
-For further information have a look in the methods part in the protocol.
+For further information have a look in the methods part in the protocol, which is the attached pdf-file.
 ![Workflow information](./bioinfo_workflow.png)

 ## Filestructure to make code work